 Give me a little, I’ll take a lot thieves

-The legitimate solicitor will have a permit from the city and will not mind if you ask them to see it.
+The legitimate solicitor will have a permit from the city and will not mind if you ask to see it.
 Under no circumstances should you allow a solicitor into your house or tell them personal information about yourself or your neighbors without being sure you are dealing with a legitimate business entity.
 A simple phone call to the city hall or to the Police Department will allow you to verify if the person is following the rules or not.
 By simply asking through the door if they have a permit to solicit you let the scammers know that they are at the wrong house!
 Follow up by telling them that you are going to call the police to verify their permit status.
-Let us know, we will take care of the rest!!
+Let us know, and we will take care of the rest!!

 We have attached a copy of the city ordinance that deals with soliciting services.
 It is illegal for someone to solicit work door to door in the city of River Oaks without a permit.
 Please do not hesitate to contact the police department if you have concerns or suspicions.
 817-626-1991